Graduate Program in History

 Why should you get a Master's Degree in History?

 The History Graduate Program allows you to deepen your understanding - through research and analysis - of regions and eras that have been politically and socially influential.
-Our faculty hold diverse specializations, both thematic (religion, women and gender, race and ethnicity, immigration, legal, economic, and cultural), as well as geographic (Native American and Indigenous history, the American West and Great Plains, Holocaust and Genocide Studies, Ancient Mediterranean, Modern Europe, Medieval/Renaissance Studies, Latin American, and the United States).
+Our faculty hold diverse thematic and geographic specialties.
+Graduate students at UNO can focus on the following topics: Native American and Indigenous history, Holocaust and Genocide Studies, Ancient Mediterranean Studies, Medieval and Renaissance, Race and Ethnicity, the American West, Immigration, and other subjects in United States, Latin American, and European history.

 You must meet the following minimum criteria* to be considered for placement in the UNO History Graduate Program: